syl20bnr/spacemacs/README.md

 #### [ace-jump mode][ace-jump]

-I often use `ace-jump` mode so this key binding does not require the evil leader, just press `,`:
+I often use `ace-jump` mode so this key binding does not require the evil leader, just press:

     ,

-To go back to previous location:
+To go back to the previous location (pop mark):

     <SPC> ,